-Susi Lovell’s short stories have appeared in Grain, The Fiddlehead, carte blanche, Stand Magazine and other literary journals, as well as in the anthologies Everything Is So Political and Salut King Kong.
+Susi Lovell’s short stories have appeared in The New Quarterly, Grain, The Fiddlehead, carte blanche, Stand Magazine and other literary journals, as well as in the anthologies Everything Is So Political and Salut King Kong.
 She has an M.F.A. in Creative Writing from Lesley University, MA, and an M.A. in Contemporary Dance from the Université du Québec à Montréal.
-She is working on her first collection of short stories.
+She recently submitted her first collection of short stories to publishers and is now working on an environmental mystery novel.

 At the Y, I waited for the yoga instructor to arrive.
 I sat down on my mat, reached for my toes, then pulled in my knees, rolled over, stood up, sat down again.